Friends of Camp Kenan Board of Directors

-I currently live in Wrightís Corners, Lockport with my wonderful family: my husband Denis, my daughter Sharidan, our son Robert and our newest member, our son Harriso
+I currently live in Wrightís Corners, Lockport with my wonderful family: my husband Denis, my daughter Sharidan and our sons Robert and Harrison.

 My name is Tony Mannix and I grew up in Spencerport, NY.
 I first made my way to Camp Kenan in 1992 when I was nine years old.
 I spent many years as a camper, L.I.T, C.I.T, J.C., S.C., Archery Director, and finally Athletics Director.
 In total I spent parts of fourteen summers at CK, learning many valuable lessons for my future.
 I loved being around such an inviting group of people, and they helped shape the person I am today.
 I made tons of life-long friendships that I cherish.